 Individuals may only call themselves a professional engineer, or a P.Eng., if they possess a P.Eng. licence from the Canadian province or territory in which they reside.
 To become a P.Eng. in Ontario, the person must be licensed by Professional Engineers Ontario (PEO).

-- pass the National Professional Practice Exam
+PEO assessment and National Professional Practice Exam